 Toss out anything old

 Go through the contents of your refrigerator with a fine too comb and when in doubt – throw it out!
+This is what spring cleaning is for!
+Purge it all.

 Toss anything old like food from last week’s Chinese takeout, expired (or close to expired) condiments, older cheese, meat that’s at its expiration date (or freeze it) and almost finished or basically empty bottles of food.